eh2929/Mortgage-Client-Communications/README.md

 The application serves as a platform for managing loan applications.
 It offers features such as user authentication, viewing and managing loan applications, tasks, and comments.
 Additionally, the application provides different views based on user roles.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.